lucasparada20/probabilities/README.md

 *The probability of rain on a given calendar day in a city  is `p[i]`, where i is the day’s index.
 For example, `p[0]` is the probability of rain on January 1st, and `p[10]` is the probability of precipitation on January 11th.
 Assume the year has 365 days (i.e., `p` has 365 elements).
 What is the chance it rains more than `n` (e.g., 100) days?
 Write a function that accepts `p` (probabilities of rain on a given calendar day) and `n` as input arguments and returns the possibility of raining at least `n` days.*

 The questions ask for the cumulative probability of rainy days exceeding an integer $n$ number of days.
 For this, we model the event of rain on a given day $i$ as a random variable (r.v.) following the Bernoulli distribution with probability $p_i$.
 The cumulative sum of $n$ days raining follows a Poisson binomial (PB) distribution.
-Then, let $X~PB$ be an r.v. to denote the cumulative probability of `n` rainy days.
+Then, let $X \sim PB$ be an r.v. to denote the cumulative probability of `n` rainy days.
 We seek:

 ```math
 P(X > n) = 1 - P(X\leq n)